Haphephilia (Arousal from Touch)

 A glossary coinage, not a sexological classic

-Unlike the major paraphilias catalogued by nineteenth- and early-twentieth-century sexologists (Krafft-Ebing's Psychopathia Sexualis (1886), Havelock Ellis's Studies in the Psychology of Sex, or Freud's Three Essays on the Theory of Sexuality (1905)) haphephilia has no clear lineage in the foundational sexological canon.
-It is not listed among the established paraphilias in the DSM-5-TR, nor does it appear in the ICD-11.
-It surfaces instead as a -philia coinage in later medical dictionaries and online glossaries of unusual sexual practices, where it is defined as sexual arousal from touching or being touched and treated as synonymous with aphephilia.
+The major paraphilias were catalogued and argued over by the founding sexologists: Krafft-Ebing's Psychopathia Sexualis (1886), Havelock Ellis's Studies in the Psychology of Sex, Freud's Three Essays on the Theory of Sexuality (1905).
+Haphephilia has no comparable lineage in that canon.
+It surfaces later as a -philia coinage in medical dictionaries and online glossaries, where it is defined as sexual arousal from touching or being touched and treated as synonymous with aphephilia.
+No coiner and no first-use date are documented, and the honest position is to say so.

 Word-grade, not case-grade